SKemp25/MyBookshelf-v3/TESTING_GUIDE.md

 **Option A: Direct URL (Easiest)**
 1. Open Safari on your iPhone/iPad
-2. Type in the address bar: `https://mybookshelf2.vercel.app`
+2. Type in the address bar: `https://my-bookshelf-v3.vercel.app` (or your custom domain if configured)
 3. Tap "Go"

 **Option B: Add to Home Screen (Better for Testing)**